LoyaltyNZ/hoodoo/docs/api_specification/README.md

 }
 ```

+Note that each key's value must be either:

+* An array - even if it only has one entry - of the allowed identities that can be assumed for the named entry.
+* The string `"*"` (an asterisk) - a wildcard indicating that any identity can be assumed for the named entry.
+This is powerful but very dangerous and should only be used for special cases such as highly secured "superuser"-like Callers, and even then, only with great caution.

-Note now each key's value _must_ be an array - even if it only has one entry - of the allowed identities that can be assumed for each of those named entries.
-The keys in the identity map match the keys permitted in the key-value pairs given with the HTTP header; the arrays of values in the identity map give the permitted individual values for the key-value pairs given with the HTTP header.
-Thus:
+The keys in the identity map match the keys permitted in the key-value pairs given with the HTTP header; the arrays of values in the identity map give the permitted individual values for the key-value pairs given with the HTTP header or a wildcard string matches any value.
+For example, given the above example identity map definition, the following HTTP header is permitted:

 ```
 X-Assume-Identity-Of: account_id=account1&member_id=member3&device_id=device9